 8. Finish: Long and Savory

 A cabernet sauvignon’s finish is robust and earthy, blending sharp spices with smooth herbs and pops of wild dark berries.
 You’ll hear many people describe a cabernet sauvignon’s finish with flavors like anise, peppercorn, cassis, ripe dark berries and fresh-cut wood.
+The finish from a cab sav will leave you with a long aftertaste due to the tannins and full body.

 9. Fruit Notes: Subtle and Tart